Inflaton: Field quanta

 Just like every other quantum field, excitations of the inflaton field are expected to be quantized.
 The field quanta of the inflaton field are known as inflatons.
 Depending on the modeled potential energy density, the inflaton field's ground state might, or might not, be zero.

 The term inflaton follows the typical style of other quantum particles’ names – such as photon, gluon, boson, and fermion – deriving from the word inflation.
 The term was first used in a paper by (Nanopoulos, Olive & Srednicki 1983).

 The nature of the inflaton field is currently not known.
 One of the obstacles for narrowing its properties is that current quantum theory is not able to correctly predict the current observed vacuum energy, based on the particle content of a chosen theory (see vacuum catastrophe).

 The confirmation of the Higgs boson led to the suggestion that it is possible that no new field is necessary – that a modified version of the Higgs field could suffice.
 However this early proposal and others that followed have faced criticism on fundamental grounds.

 Non-minimally coupled inflation

 Non-minimally coupled inflation is an inflationary model in which the constant which couples gravity to the inflaton field is not small.
-The coupling constant is usually represented by $\ \xi$ (Greek letter xi), which features in the action (constructed by modifying the Einstein–Hilbert action):
+The coupling constant is usually represented by $\xi$, which features in the action (constructed by modifying the Einstein–Hilbert action):